High-speed rail line loses va-va-voom

 "Earlier, the [project] was considered worth the investment as it aimed to connect to China via Yunnan but now China has constructed a rail project through Laos and Thailand that will link with the Thai-Sino high-speed train project which will extend to Nong Khai," he said.

 "As a result, the Bangkok-Chiang Mai high-speed train project should be reviewed as this project cannot link to other provinces and neighbouring countries," he added.

-Still, Mr Somkid said that the government is aiming for construction to commence on the Bangkok-Chiang Mai line in 2018.
+Still, Mr Somkid said that the government is aiming for construction to start on the Bangkok-Chiang Mai line in 2018.

-Transport Minister Arkhom Termpittayapaisith said the first phase of Thai-Japan rail project involves a 380km stretch from Bangkok to Phitsanulok with the budget of about 276 billion baht.
+Transport Minister Arkhom Termpittayapaisith said the first phase of the rail project involves a 380km stretch from Bangkok to Phitsanulok with the budget of about 276 billion baht.